anavarro9731/soap/src/setup.md

   when publishing but its good to note them.
 - Had some very wierd situation on a new machine where I was getting an error about now being able to find the local.settings.json file when starting the function app locally.
 Closing ALL instances of Rider and reloading seemed to fix it.
 - Be careful about accidentally upgrade the Azure Functions Runtime to a version that doesn't support your current configuration.
 It's easy todo because upgrading the Core Tools plugin in Rider will upgrade the runtime too.
+- if you get node-gyp errors while running yarn install check this page https://github.com/nodejs/node-gyp#on-windows you may need to install python and vs build tools for mspackr-extract to work